 ERCOT will notify the POLR in accordance with SET 814_14 or its MIS equivalent within one (1) Business Day upon receipt of the response to registration notification request from TDSP.
 The POLR will respond to the Drop to POLR notification in accordance with SET 814_15 or its MIS equivalent.

-Historical usage will be automatically sent to ERCOT for resending to the POLR if the POLR has previously declared to ERCOT that such historical usage is desired.
+Historical usage will be automatically sent to ERCOT for resending to the POLR.
 The TDSP shall provide up to the most recent twelve (12) months of historical usage, including monthly-metered usage and any applicable metered interval usage in accordance with SET 867_02.
 This information shall be provided to the POLR within one (1) Business Day from ERCOT receipt of the TDSP’s SET 814_04 response.
 If the TDSP does not respond with historical usage within two (2) Business Days after the submission of SET 814_03 from ERCOT, ERCOT shall create an internal tracking exception but continue processing on the Switch Request.

 [PIP 101: The system was designed to automatically send historical usage information to the POLR when a customer is sent to the POLR.
 The following paragraph will replace the paragraph above when the ERCOT registration system is modified to allow the POLR to declare to ERCOT if it desires historical usage.
 Until that time, historical usage will automatically be sent to the POLR.
 The first sentence of the previous paragraph will be replaced with the following sentence:]